GnRlLeclerc/LFI/README.md

 # Mixed Likelihood-Free Hypothesis Test

-Toy implementation of the mLFHT method on a toy dataset
+Toy implementation of the mLFHT method on a toy dataset.
+Produces heatmaps of false positives / false negatives.

 Show the toy dataset: